OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 Yes, see the previous question.
 For more information refer to [deploying a simple multi-tenant project](/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

-## Can I deploy a tenanted project onto an un-tenanted machine?
+## Can I deploy a tenanted project onto an untenanted machine?

 Yes!
 We shipped support for this in [Octopus 3.15](https://octopus.com/blog/octopus-release-3-15).

-## Can I deploy an un-tenanted project onto a tenanted machine?
+## Can I deploy an untenanted project onto a tenanted machine?

 Yes!
 We shipped support for this in [Octopus 3.15](https://octopus.com/blog/octopus-release-3-15).